aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 | `validation_failed` | The repair still matched the failure; the original frame was retained and excluded from standard timelapses. |
 | `skipped` | The camera or RAW layout did not meet the safety boundary, or the configuration was invalid. |

+Frames with `excluded` or `validation_failed` status are also omitted from stacking history and automatic exposure control, so they cannot affect the next normal image.

 Metadata also retains the available before/after ratios, timing, and reason text.
 Gallery decoration is optional and does not affect processing.